 \section{Data}

-\rev{ For each bias type, we filter existing datasets to derive masked texts where the mask corresponds to the bias target terms.
+For each bias type, we filter existing datasets to derive masked texts where the mask corresponds to the bias target terms.
 For gender, these targets are the pronouns \emph{he}/\emph{she}, determined solely by the gender of a preceding name.
 We augment a BookCorpus-derived dataset \citep{bookcorpus} using names as templates to diversify the model gradients, and filter texts where gender could be inferred from other words.
-For race and religion, we follow a simplified procedure similar to \cite{meade2022empiricalsurveyeffectivenessdebiasing} using \acrshort{cda}: English Wikipedia texts containing attribute words (e.g., \emph{Jewish}, \emph{African}) serve as masked targets.
-This produces a dataset for each pair of race or religion classes, treating one as factual and the other as orthogonal.
+For race and religion, we follow a simplified procedure similar to \cite{meade2022empiricalsurveyeffectivenessdebiasing} using \acrshort{cda}: \rev{From English Wikipedia, we retain only sentences that contain one of their predefined bias-attribute words (e.g., \emph{Jewish}, \emph{African}).
+These attribute words are then masked to generate bias-specific gradients.} This produces a dataset for each pair of race or religion classes, treating one as factual and the other as orthogonal.
 Combining both directions for a pair yields the training dataset for that pair.
 For brevity, we denote by $\mathcal{T}$ the dataset associated with a particular \gradiend\ instance.
 To evaluate language modeling performance independently of bias, we create \gerneutral, a BookCorpus subset without bias target words.
-Full dataset generation details are in Appendix~\ref{app:data}. }
+Full dataset generation details are in Appendix~\ref{app:data}.